-Council Tax refund
+Council Tax credits and refunds

 You can request a refund if your Council Tax account is in credit.
 This could happen if: